 Tiny particles called aerosols are ejected when raindrops hit the surface, and the geosmin that may be present on the ground or dissolved within the raindrops is then released in aerosol form.
 Our noses are able to pick up the petrichor scent that’s present in those aerosols.

 Raindrops are not actually shaped like teardrops.
-In fact, the common raindrop is shaped more like a hamburger bun, according to the United States Geological Survey.
+In fact, the most common raindrop is shaped more like a hamburger bun, according to the United States Geological Survey.

 "Small raindrops (radius less than 1 millimeter) are spherical; larger ones assume a shape more like that of a hamburger bun," the USGS says.
 "When they get larger than a radius of about 4.5 millimeters, they rapidly become distorted into a shape rather like a parachute with a tube of water around the base – and then they break up into smaller drops."